-

 Project overview

-This project will examine the impact of the COVID-19 lockdowns on pupils’ writing skills, focusing on children in Years 1 to 7.
+This project explored the impact of the COVID-19 lockdowns on pupils’ writing skills, focusing on children in Years 1 to 7.

-The impact of COVID-19 on education and inequality is a priority for policy makers and teachers.
-Current research predominantly focuses on the impact on reading and maths in primary schools.
-However, the lockdowns have impacted all aspects of education.
-Writing is a crucial tool for improving reading and comprehension, and it is a skillset which will be used throughout people’s lives.
-To support evidence-based interventions and targeted funding, the research team will build on and extend existing research in the following ways:
+The COVID-19 pandemic caused unprecedented impact on education which affected 1.5 billion students across the world.
+However, research predominantly focused on the impact on reading and maths in primary schools.
+Writing is a crucial tool for improving reading comprehension, and it is a skill set which will be used throughout people’s lives.